Sweden-Mayhem/site/content/minecraft/help.md

 ## Resizing Claims

+You are free to resize your claims at any time.
+Reducing the size will return any claim blocks used in the removed area, while expanding will require additional claim blocks.
+You cannot shrink a clime to below 80 blocks, or a width of 5 blocks.

-To resize a claim, equip your [**Golden Shovel**](https://minecraft.wiki/w/Golden_Shovel):
+While standing inside your claim, equip your [**Golden Shovel**](https://minecraft.wiki/w/Golden_Shovel), then:

-1. Stand inside the claim
-2. Right-click one of the glowing corner markers
+1. Right-click one of the glowing gold corner markers
-3. Right-click again to set the new size:
+2. Right-click again to set the new size:
 	- **Inside** the current area to shrink
 	- **Outside** the current area to expand

-You'll need available claim blocks to expand, and you cannot shrink below 80 blocks, or a width of 5 blocks.

 ## Creating a New Claim